1 POLICY STATEMENT

-If the student remains dissatisfied with the decision by the Dean, the student may appeal in writing to the Institute's Independent Arbiter.
-In considering such an appeal, the Independent Arbiter will discuss the case with the Dean.
+If the student remains dissatisfied with the decision by the Dean, the student may appeal in writing to NTI's Independent Arbiter.
+In considering such an appeal the Independent Arbiter will discuss the case with the Dean.
 The Independent Arbiter will report the finding of the appeal to the student in writing with a copy for the student file.

-The following guidance is provided to staff and students in relation to roles and responsibilities associated with implementation of this Assessment policy:
+The following guidance is provided to staff and students in relation to roles and responsibilities associated with implementation of this policy.

 10.1 Students have a responsibility to:

-10.1.2 Be aware of and abide by the provisions of student Academic Integrity, and
+- be aware of and abide by the provisions of student Academic Integrity; and

-10.2.2 Assessment requirements for a unit subject are discussed and understood by all members of staff involved in the teaching and assessment, including sessional and casual teachers;
+- assessment requirements for a subject are discussed and understood by all members of staff involved in the teaching and assessment, including sessional and casual teachers;

-10.2.6 All reporting and review processes are undertaken and, where necessary, acted upon, and
+- all reporting and review processes are undertaken and, where necessary, acted upon; and

-10.2.7 All discretionary decisions and judgments are undertaken in accordance with principles of fairness, consistency and transparency.
+- all discretionary decisions and judgements are undertaken in accordance with principles of fairness and transparency.

-10.3.6 Be familiar with the Academic Policy of the Academic Board and in particular this Assessment policy;
+- be familiar with the Academic Policy of the Academic Board and in particular this Assessment Policy;

-10.3.7 Provide advice and mentorship on good assessment practice as required, and
+- provide advice and mentorship on good assessment practice as required; and

 10.4 The Dean is to ensure that: